-As shown in the scenario, VEE displays the application icon (as a red circle), and tracks all devices used by an application.
+As shown in the scenario, VEE displays the application icon (as a red circle, e.g., 3b,d), and tracks all devices used by an application.
 It displays the connections between device components and the application as a node-link diagram (e.g., Fig. 3).
-The red application icon also displays the incoming and outgoing event activity in a manner similar to the device visualization, i.e., an identification label, and a bar chart portraying the current and past activity of this application (Fig. 3).
+The red application icon also displays the incoming and outgoing event activity in a manner similar to the device visualization, i.e., it shows an identification label in the centre and a bar chart portraying the current and past activity of this application (Fig. 3b,d).
 Thus the application visualization summarizes the activity of all its sensors and actuators.
 For example, developers can leverage this iconic summary by enlarging the application icon in an overview map view (leaving device icons small).